 A vibrant route where art, identity, and community take center stage.
-We begin in the historic Quinta Normal Park and briefly visit the Museum of Memory and Human Rights, a meaningful introduction to the context behind much of Santiago’s urban expression.
-Then we dive into Yungay’s streets, transformed into open-air galleries.
-Powerful murals tell stories, we'll get to know the artists and learn about the locals.
-We explore iconic cultural corners like Pasaje Adriana Cousiño, and Pasaje Lucrecia Valdés, discovering heritage façades full of colo.
-The journey continues into energetic Barrio Brasil — a hub for alternative art, local stages, and creativity in motion.
-We finish at the bohemian Barrio Concha y Toro, a cinematic maze of curved streets and artistic soul.
+We begin in the historic Quinta Normal Park and briefly visit the Museum of Memory and Human Rights, learning its history as a valuable introduction to the context of much of Santiago's urban expression.
+Then, we delve into the streets of Yungay, transformed into open-air galleries.
+Striking murals tell stories; we'll meet the artists and learn about the local people.
+We'll explore emblematic cultural corners like the Adriana Cousiño Passage and the Lucrecia Valdés Passage, discovering historic facades bursting with color.
+We'll visit the neighborhood artists' gallery, meet some of the artists, and then continue with more murals and some hidden gems, such as the French Hair Salon (the second oldest in the world), and cool restaurants.

-With Roots & Routes, we create tourism with meaning — and we’ll recommend the best local art spaces, bites, and drinks so you can keep exploring Santiago’s creative heartbeat.
+With Roots & Routes, we believe in meaningful tourism and will recommend the best local art spaces, restaurants, and bars so you can continue exploring the creative heart of Santiago.

 We meet at the first agricultural research place built in Santiago, today a green lung of the city, wich also display a lot of Museums and cultural places

-We will visit, in a summarized and concise manner for an analysis, the Museum of Memory and Human Rights, to learning about what was experienced in Chile during the dictatorship, focusing on the humanitarian dimension, and its political impact to this day.
+We will visit, in a summarized and concise manner for an analysis, the history and outside of the Museum of Memory and Human Rights, to learning about what was experienced in Chile during the dictatorship, focusing on the humanitarian dimension, and its political impact to this day.

 We will visit the Yungay neighborhood, first one ever designed in Santiago after our independance.
 We will learn about its history and ancient architecture, enjoy its extensive display of mural art, and learn about local artists.